A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 A Quick Wander through the KL Forest ECO Park and KL Tower

-There is a fee to go up to the Observation deck area and catch a fantastic glimpse of the city.
-Even if you don’t elect to go to the Observation area, you can hang around the bottom and check out the mini-zoo and other lesser attractions.
+To catch a fantastic glimpse of the city from the top of the tower, you must pay an entrance fee to access the Observation deck.
+However, even if you don’t go to the Observation area, you can still hang around the bottom and check out the mini-zoo and other lesser attractions.

-Once you have concluded with the KL Tower, it’s time to visit KL Forest ECO Park, situated 10-minutes from the tower’s base.
-At the ECO Park, you’ll enjoy the nature in the city inside this boutique little forest that has an array of gardens, skywalks, and brilliant views of the KL Tower up above that peeks through open bushes of the city forest.
+Once you’ve concluded your visit to the KL Tower, it’s time to head towards the KL Forest ECO Park, just 10 minutes from the tower’s base.
+At the ECO Park, you’ll enjoy nature amidst the city inside this boutique little forest with an array of gardens, skywalks, and brilliant views of the KL Tower peeping through the open bushes of the city forest.

-The best bit about the ECO park is the complimentary entry and its appreciated time in the shade through the bushlands in KL.
-I recommend visiting the ECO forest during your stay in the city after seeing the KL tower.
+The best part about the ECO park is that it’s completely free of charge to enter, and you can spend some time in the shade through the bushlands in KL.
+I highly recommend visiting the ECO forest during your stay in the city after seeing the Menara Kuala Lumpur or the Kuala Lumpur Tower.

 Go to great heights in Kuala Lumpur with the KL Tower experience through Klook!